marieslo/chitchat-fe/README.md

 # Chitchat - Hebrew Learning Chatbot

 Chitchat is a chatbot designed to help users learn Hebrew.
-This project was built as part of a hackathon and focuses on providing interactive language learning experiences.
-The backend was developed in collaboration with the data science team to ensure the chatbot provides meaningful and accurate learning interactions.
+This project was built as part of an ITC Hackathon and focuses on providing interactive language learning experiences.
+The backend was developed in collaboration with data scientists to ensure the chatbot delivers accurate and meaningful interactions.

 ## Tech Stack